Home >> HTAIn

 HTAIn

-• To undertake HTA studies aiming at maximising health in the population, reducing out of pocket expenditure (OOP) and reducing inequity.
+•To undertake HTA studies aiming at maximizing health in the population, reducing out of pocket expenditure (OOP) and reducing inequity.

 • To support the process of decision-making in health care at the Central and State policy level by providing reliable information based on scientific evidence.

-• Develop systems and mechanisms to assess new and existing health technologies by a transparent and inclusive process.
+• Develop systems and mechanisms to assess new and existing health technologies by a Transparent and inclusive processes

 • To appraise health interventions and technologies based on available data on resource use, cost, clinical effectiveness, and safety.